sekt1953/HomeAssistant-NSPanel/README.md

-# Home Assistant & NSPanel
+# Home Assistant, NSPanel & Nextions Editor
 My work with Nextion Display,  ESPHome and Home Assistant, for this i use Sonoff's NSPanel EU-version

 ## Kilder: